dataloop-ai-joint-dev/annotators-qualification-custom-metrics/README.md

 `dtlpy`

-If you use specific libraries for calculations, don't forget to add them to a `requirement.txt` file
+If you use specific libraries for calculations, don't forget to add them to a `requirements.txt` file.